adstuart/azure-privatelink-dns-microhack/README.md

 - What settings on the Azure SQL server firewall do you need to modify?

-- How can you verify which source Public IP address your Azure Management client/mgmt VM is using when accessing the Internet?
+- How can you verify which source Public IP address your *az-mgmt-vm* VM is using when accessing the Internet?

 - How can you verify which destination Public IP is being used when connecting to your SQL Server FQDN?